alexdcodes/ConfigureUbuntu/README.md

 ## Security

-Automation is essentially to setup the system right out of box, limited downtime, limit as many vulnerabilties or open holes as possible.
+Automation for myself, essentially to setup the system right out of box.
+Limit downtime, limit as many vulnerabilties and open holes as possible.

 ### Will update this as required for changes.